In The Beginning

 Before our insurance expired, Walker and I spent a couple crazy weeks trying to see as many of my doctors as we could, as well as getting emergency refills of as many of my medications as we could.
 One prescription would cost $1,200 for a month’s supply without insurance, so this was really important.
 Then our health insurance ended and I had to live without it for nearly three months.

-Unfortunately right after we lost our health insurance we had some neighbors move in that put Walker and I through one of the most stressful and trying experiences we’ve ever had to deal with.
-I can’t go into details without sharing too much, but basically in the course of a month-and-a-half a neighbor’s behavior went from disruptive, to reckless, to dangerous, and then to illegal due to his struggle with addiction.
+Unfortunately right after we lost our health insurance we had some neighbors move in that put Walker and I through one of the most trying experiences we’ve ever had to deal with.
+I can’t go into details without sharing too much, but in the course of a month-and-a-half a neighbor’s behavior went from disruptive to illegal due to a struggle with addiction.
+At first we were just kept up at all hours of the night (which got really dangerous for me after a month of virtually no sleep), but eventually it turned into things that almost led us to have to take legal action a couple times.
+It was a really scary situation.

 Unfortunately I’ve experienced little to no improvement in my health since then, but in the middle of July we got our health insurance back, which was the hugest praise!
 I’ve been able to see almost all of my doctors again since then, and I’m hopeful that I’ll start seeing progress soon as a result 💛